rubocode/governance/fundamentals/scope/index.md

 It is for the good of all.

 Business is different.
 Businesses can hire and fire workers.
-People can join and leave businesses.
+People can join or leave and support or abandon businesses.
 It is for the profit of the owners.

 It is mandatory for a person to be a citizen.